Is Becoming a Doctor Worth It? Why Doctors Don’t Get Rich

 To top it off, physician burnout is at an all-time high and hovers around 50%.
 This means that half of the doctors out there have wanted to quit practicing at one time or another – any maybe they still do.

-(As a side note: I recently had a new Passive Investors Circle member tell me that after practicing as a hospitalist for ONLY six years, he was ready to quit.)
+(As a side note: I recently had a new Passive Investors Circle member tell me that after practicing as a hospitalist for ONLY six years, he was ready to quit.
+He stated that he felt he had NOT made the right choice with his career.)

 - increasing bureaucratic tasks